catalinii/minisatip/README.md

 	* 1 - use demuxX device
 	* 2 - use dvrX device and additionally capture PSI data from demuxX device
 	* 3 - use demuxX device and additionally capture PSI data from demuxX device
+* -V --bind address: address for listening (all services)
+* -J --bind-dev device: device name for binding (all services)
+        * beware that only works with 1 device. loopback may not work!

+* -A --virtual-diseqc mapping_string: absolute source mapping for virtual diseqc mode
+	* The format is: SRC1:INP1:DISEQC1[,SRC2:INP2:DISEQC2]
+	* SRC: source number (src argument for SAT>IP minus 1 - 0-31)
+	* INP: coaxial input (0-3)
+	* DISEQC: diseqc position (0-15)
+	* eg: 13E,19.2E on inputs 0&1 and 23.5E,28.2E on inputs 2&3:
+		-A 0:0:0,0:1:0,1:0:0,1:1:1,2:2:0,2:3:0,3:2:1,3:2:2

 * -3 --ca-pin mapping_string: set the pin for CIs
 	* The format is: ADAPTER1:PIN,ADAPTER2-ADAPTER4:PIN
 	* eg: 0:1234,2-3:4567